gauraVwrites/BRAPPED/README.md

 - Took help from JSON beautifiers and API documentaion, to make meaning of data.
 #
 This is the end of this project refer to this file for understanding the data modelling in Python using pandas.
 [MyJupyterNotebook](https://github.com/gauraVwrites/BRAPPED/blob/main/SpotifyDataModelling.ipynb), for understanding the logic behind API calls refer to this [PythonFile](https://github.com/gauraVwrites/BRAPPED/blob/main/main.py)<br>
+If you want to have a look over dashboard you can head over to this [PowerBI File](https://github.com/gauraVwrites/BRAPPED/blob/main/TEST%20FEATURE%20VS%20MAIN.pbix)<br>
 Thanks for sticking to the very end, see you soon with a more unique project just like this one.